 While it would take half a lifetime to properly see all of the country’s wine regions, a select number stand out as exemplary of American wine’s past, present, and future.
 These regions span from coast to coast and reach just as close to the country’s northern border as they do to the southern border.
 Today, with international travel close to non-existent, Americans who travel with wine on the mind are looking inward.
 The most enlightening (and, in the current era, safest) way to experience the diversity of wine is the great American road trip.

 The 15-region route below takes you from the wineries of Oregon, down the California coast, over to Texas and Virginia, up to New York and Michigan, and then back to the Pacific Northwest.
-The plot points are in cities central to each region, and it’s a loop, so you can start from anywhere and move forward or back how you like.
+The plot points are in cities central to each region, and it’s a loop, so your wine trip can start from anywhere and move forward or back how you like.

 Before getting started, a quick note on safety: Each state is impacted by COVID-19 differently.
 Be sure to look up restrictions, quarantine guidelines, and winery opening regulations at your destination, and don’t travel if you feel sick, have come into contact with someone who is sick, or live in a region with cases that are peaking.
-Instead, take this time to plot out exactly which wineries you’ll visit in each of the below regions as soon as the open road is ready.
+Instead, take this time to plot out exactly which wineries you’ll visit in each of the below regions as soon as the open road is ready for the wine trip of a life time.

 1. Willamette Valley: Corvallis, Oregon